-Though we would much rather shy away from those impending-doom-type thoughts, there are valuable lessons in those dark hypotheticals that can actually make us better leaders and build stronger teams and businesses.
+Though we would much rather shy away from those impending-doom-type thoughts, there are valuable lessons in those dark hypotheticals that can actually improve leadership skills and build stronger teams and businesses.

 Mark Suster, an entrepreneur turned VC, believes there should be no weak links in a team if founders hire and prepare for worse case scenarios.
 He tells the startups he works with to think about succession planning in the event “that somebody gets hit by a beer truck.”
 This is one way of thinking that can help you determine if you’ve built your business as a fortress, or a house of cards.